mneenz/toll-calculator/README.md

 ## File structure
 All the functionality is in `assets/js/toll-fee-calculator.js`.
 I've tried to add as many comments as possible to explain what I've built.

 All the styling is in `css/sass` & this is pretty straight forward.
 There are a few mixin's in `mixin.scss` but other than that it's pretty basic.

 ## I've taken help from these resources
-The car animation & background graphics are taken from: https://codepen.io/maheshambure21/pen/NPJvqq The scooter image is taken from: https://www.pngrepo.com/svg/20291/scooter Everything else I've built myself
+The car animation & background graphics are taken from: https://codepen.io/maheshambure21/pen/NPJvqq

+The scooter image is taken from: https://www.pngrepo.com/svg/20291/scooter Everything else I've built myself.